 As we were able to confirm with Sky the full list of apps that will be available at launch – we can now share that list with you.

 It’s interesting to note that the list is not identical to Sky Q – so some apps that were long missing from Sky Q, are now available on Sky Glass.
 Remember though that some of these services require an additional paid subscription.

-If you want to learn more about Sky Glass, make sure you read our full hands-on review.
+If you want to learn more about Sky Glass, make sure you read our full review.

 Sky Glass Streaming Apps

 This list is correct as of this writing – Sky will surely add more streaming apps as time goes by.
 Also note that some content partners won’t show up as “apps”, but instead require a direct subscription via Sky – BT Sport is one such example.

 BBC iPlayer – The catch-up and streaming app from the BBC, with thousands of back-catalogue programmes, and the ability to stream live channels.